Wired for Love Online Workshop starts September 22! Sign up today!

 Rich Training Resources

-PACT Level 1 training includes a comprehensive training manual and an extensive library of videos that accompany each module.
+PACT Level 1: Foundations includes a comprehensive training manual and an extensive library of videos that accompany each module.
 Take advantage of these resources before, during, and after training.

-When you register, you gain access to course materials so you can watch the videos in advance and fully prepare for the live training.
+Gain access to course materials six weeks before the start of the course, so you can watch the videos in advance and fully prepare for the live training.
 This will help you remain focused and on-topic so you are ready to engage with the material — and your colleagues in class — and remember what you learn.
 Watching the videos at your own pace also helps cut down on screen fatigue.

-As a student, you’ll have access to PACT Training Assistants and opportunities in between modules to ask questions and get answers to real-life issues.
-You’ll also have access to the PACT video library for an entire year.
-That way you can go back and watch any video even after the training, especially if you want to review a specific concept or see an intervention in action again.
+As a student, you have access to PACT Coaches, who are experienced PACT therapists, during the live training sessions and in between modules to ask questions and get answers to real-life issues.
+You also have access to the PACT video library for an entire year.
+You can go back and watch any video even after the training, especially if you want to review a specific concept or see an intervention in action again.

 Experienced Teachers